LiteMorgan/forecast-ui/README.md

 An error state would also have been beneficial, for when data becomes unavailable (and subsequently, fallback data has to be used).

+From a design/development perspective, I think it would have benefitted me greatly to make use of existing icon sets, as opposed to designing my own.
+I chose to do this however to give the site its own unique personality - plus I was able to customise some of the colour attributes for weather icons.

+I would also make use of a CSS framework like Bootstrap, to save on the construction of many components, and repetitive CSS throughout the app.
+Utility flexbox classes would also have been greatly beneficial.